 There are plenty of great Airbnb rentals in Charlottesville VA.
 We stayed in an excellent one bedroom Airbnb close to UVA with a private entrance, kitchen, and an outdoor patio.
 Our Food Tour host pointed out several places right on the downtown mall that you’ll find on Airbnb.
 Click to receive $40 off your first Airbnb rental.

 Keswick Hall, Keswick

-There are many more excellent lodging options in town, and the Visit Charlottesville website can help you find the right home base for your Charlottesville getaway.
+There are many more lodging options in town that we still need to try.
 When major events are in town lodging can be tight, and overflow crowds spill into nearby Waynesboro and Staunton in the southern Shenandoah Valley.

 Whether your focus is history, food, drink, hiking, or just the chance to relax, you’ll find a lot to love on a Charlottesville getaway.
 The historic small city is a year-round destination, filled with blooming orchards in the spring, green mountains in the summer, vibrant foliage in the fall, and cozy spaces in winter.

 Charlottesville regulars, please share your tips on where to explore, eat, drink, and stay in the comments below.
 Thank you and happy travels!

 Find more getaway ideas in our complete guide: 21 Great Overnight Getaways In and Near Northern Virginia.